Joe Biden consoles daughter of ailing John McCain on 'The View'

 "And it can happen tomorrow," said Biden, who added, "there is hope, and if anybody can make it, your dad … her dad is one of my best friends ...
 The thing that I found, and Beau insisted on and your dad’s going to insist on, is you’ve got to maintain hope.
 You have to have hope."

+A statement issued late Wednesday by the senator's office said he's at the Walter Reed National Military Medical Center in Maryland receiving treatment for the "normal side effects of his ongoing cancer therapy."
+He looks forward to returning to work as soon as possible, the statement added

-McCain, 81, underwent surgery in mid-July to remove a 2-inch (51-millimeter) blood clot in his brain after being diagnosed with glioblastoma.
+McCain, 81, underwent surgery in mid-July to remove a two-inch blood clot in his brain after being diagnosed with glioblastoma.
 He rebounded quickly, however, returning to Washington and entering the Senate on July 25 to a standing ovation from his colleagues.

 But McCain's condition has appeared to worsen in recent weeks.
 He suffered a minor tear in his right Achilles tendon, forcing him to wear a walking brace.
 McCain eventually began using a wheelchair with members of his staff pushing him where he needed to go.